Skip to content

 Cultivating Latino Activism: Gladys Vega

-Longtime leader of the Chelsea Collaborative, Gladys Vega, describes her arrival from Puerto Rico in the 1970s, the early history of the Collaborative, and its work for justice in the city of Chelsea.
+Longtime leader of the Chelsea Collaborative/La Colaborativa, Gladys Vega describes her arrival from Puerto Rico in the 1970s, the early history of the Collaborative, and its work for justice and empowerment in the city of Chelsea.
 Interview by Marilynn Johnson, 2018.

 Back To Top